DENNIS-MURITHI/Data-Tools-Fitness-Tracker/README.md

 ---

-## 📄 License <a name="license"></a>
+## 📄 License

 This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute it for educational or personal purposes.
+You are free to use, modify, and share for learning or research purposes.

 ---